-Illness / Misadventure Form Student's Name: Homeroom: \\\\\ Course: \\\\\ Class Teacher: \\\\ Assessment Task Date: Type of Task (tick one) □ Examination □ In class task □ Hand in task Outline the circumstances of your illness/misadventure. ······ Do you have a Doctor's Certificate to support your case?
+Illness / Misadventure Form Student's Name: Homeroom: Course: Class Teacher: Assessment Task Date: Type of Task (tick one) □ Examination □ In class task ☐ Hand in task Outline the circumstances of your illness/misadventure.
+Do you have a Doctor's Certificate to support your case?
 If YES, attach it to the back of this form.
 Do you have any other documentary evidence to support your case?
-YES / NO (circle one) If YES, list below the nature of the evidence and attach it to the back of this form. .....
+YES / NO (circle one) If YES, list below the nature of the evidence and attach it to the back of this form.
 Declaration I/We declare that the above information is a true and accurate account of the circumstances surrounding the noncompletion on/by the due date of the assessment task stated.
-Student's Signature: Date: \\\\\ Parent's Signature: Date: \\\\\ LOL RECOMMENDATION: College Use Only Appeal: Upheld / RejectedAssistant Principal Signature: П A copy of this form has been placed in the student's Homeroom Box
+Student's Signature: Date: Parent's/Carer's Signature: Date: LOL RECOMMENDATION: College Use Only Appeal: Upheld / RejectedDirector of Curriculum Signature:

+A copy of this form has been placed in the student's Homeroom Box